 Federal Office of Public Health

 In Switzerland, the Federal Office of Public Health (FOPH) is responsible for ensuring compliance with the Radiation Protection Ordinance.
 It issues permits for dealing with radioactive matter and monitors compliance with their requirements.
-Together with the Paul Scherrer Institute, the FOPH also coordinates and supervises the disposal of radioactive medical, industrial and research waste.
+Together with the Paul Scherrer Institute, the FOPH also coordinates and supervises the disposal of radioactive waste from research, health care and industrial applications.